EtchedPixels/Fuzix-Compiler-Kit/Language.md

 ## Language

 All the C89 keywords are recognized.
-The register directive is ignored, volatile and const are parsed and mostly ignored.
+Volatile and const are parsed and mostly ignored.
 While const is useful it really complicates type handling.
 Volatile on the other hand is broken by design.

 Identifiers comply with the C standard.